10. EQUITY INCENTIVE PLANS

 Amended and Restated 2021 Equity Incentive Plan

-During the year ended September 30, 2025, the Company issued stock option grants for 48,628,230 shares at a weighted average price of $2.45 per share.
-The stock option grants expire in ten years and vest quarterly over three years beginning on the one-year anniversary of the grant date aside from 4,280,000 options which vest in 90 days after their grant date and 7,875,000 options which vest on the one-year anniversary of their grant date.
+During the fiscal year ended September 30, 2025, the Company issued stock option grants for 48,628,250 shares at a weighted average price of $2.45 per share.
+These options generally vest quarterly over three years beginning on the one-year anniversary of the grant date, with certain awards vesting earlier in accordance with the applicable award agreements.

 Weighted